China facing 'grave' coronavirus challenge, says Xi | DW | 25.01.2020

 Read more: Everything you need to know about the new coronavirus

-The US also announced on Saturday it had charted a plane to carry US citizens from Wuhan back to the US.
+The US also announced on Saturday it had chartered a plane to carry US citizens from Wuhan back to the US.
 The flight will carry around 230 people, including diplomats and their families.

 France is also planning to evacuate French nationals from Wuhan, authorities said on Saturday.